KrauseFx/krausefx.com/_posts/2022-08-18-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 ### FAQs for non-tech readers

-- **Can in-app browsers read everything I do online?** No!
-They are only able to read and watch your online activities when you open a link or ad from within their apps.
+- **Can in-app browsers read everything I do online?** Yes, if you are browsing through their in-app browser they technically can.
 - **Do the apps above actually steal my passwords, address and credit card numbers?** No!
 I wanted to showcase that bad actors could get access to this data with this approach.
 As shown in the past, if it’s possible for a company to get access to data legally and for free, without asking the user for permission, [they will track it](https://twitter.com/steipete/status/1025024813889478656).
 - **How can I protect myself?** Whenever you open a link from any app, see if the app offers a way to open the currently shown website in your default browser.
 During this analysis, every app besides TikTok offered a way to do this.
 - **Are companies doing this on purpose?** Building your own in-app browser takes a non-trivial time to program and maintain, significantly more than just using the privacy and user-friendly alternative that’s already been built into the iPhone for the past 7 years.
 Most likely there is some motivation there for the company to track your activities on those websites.